 McGraw Hill Reading Wonders, utilized in grades Kindergarten-5th grades is a supplemental resource for incorporating both fiction and nonfiction stories.
 These stories are used to introduce beginning strategies for reading, including comprehension, cause and effect, sequencing events, character study, and other vital components that will aid in becoming a well-rounded reader.

 3rd-5th grade students move from the McGraw Hill Reading Wonders into multi-genre literature through chapter books and novels in preparation for middle school.
+4th grade students are introduced to: Soft Rain, Frindle, Shiloh, and The One and Only Ivan.
+5th grade students are introduced to: Where the Red Fern Grows, The Bridge to Terabithia, The Witch of Blackbird Pond, and Inside Out and Back Again.
 The ELA coursework incorporates Shurley Grammar, a unique tool, specifically designed to help students master the parts of speech and sentence structure.
 Students learn definitions for the parts of speech through jingles that incorporate rhythm, rhyme, movement, and fun.

 Elementary science curriculum integrates science concepts throughout the day in learning centers, whole group experiments, and special units that correlate by grade level to state standards.
-Teachers employ methods that focus primarily on investigation, observation, and experimentation, which include a hands-on science lab.
-The science curriculum is enhanced through our elementary STEM Lab.
+Teachers employ methods that focus primarily on investigation, observation, and experimentation, which include a hands-on / in class science lab that include weekly STEM activities.
 STEM is an approach to learning and development that integrates the areas of science, technology, engineering and mathematics.
-Through STEM, students develop key skills including: problem solving. creativity. critical analysis.
+Through STEM, students develop key skills including problem solving, creativity, and critical analysis.

 In our primary grades the social studies curriculum allows teachers to use themed units of study and integrates these concepts throughout the day to help students make sense of the world by relating it to their own life.
 Topics include family and home, community helpers, national holidays, famous American symbols and people, and beginning map skills.